brooklynmuseum/emma_ohnoes/README.md

 Requirements
 ------------
-A http://www.temboo.com account and a TembooAccount.h file to store your Temboo creds Access to a 3D printer with:
+* A http://www.temboo.com account and a TembooAccount.h file to store your Temboo creds
-* Transparent blue-ish PLA plastic
-* Opaque black PLA plastic
+* Access to a 3D printer with transparent blue-ish PLA plastic and opaque black PLA plastic
-An Arduino Yún
+* An Arduino Yún
-Two 10mmLEDs of the low-voltage variety.
-Blue and red were used for this project An ethernet connection to a DHCP-enabled network and ethernet cable A USB wall adapter and micro-usb cable
+* Two 10mmLEDs of the low-voltage variety.
+Blue and red were used for this project
+* An ethernet connection to a DHCP-enabled network and ethernet cable
+* A USB wall adapter and micro-usb cable

 Setup
 -----